-Researching the diversity of Minnesota’s geological past has inspired a way of making that both embraces and challenges conventional ceramic traditions.
-In an effort to promote various materials along a spectrum of art forms, my work frequently shifts between vessel, sculpture, and two-dimensional formats.
-Each body of work conveys a unique dialect within the larger language of geological history.
-Collectively, I view each series as a specific resolution to the tension between artistic intent, ceramic tradition, and the intrinsic properties of natural materials.
+Researching the diversity of the state’s geological past has inspired an approach to making that both embraces and challenges conventional ceramic traditions.
+In an effort to explore various materials along a spectrum of art-forms, I produce work in vessel, sculpture, installation, and two-dimensional formats.
+Each body of work conveys a unique dialect within the larger languages of geology, craft, and contemporary art.
+I view each series as a specific opportunity to study the many relationships and conflicts between artistic intent, making traditions, and the intrinsic properties of natural materials.

 Although all materials are sustainably collected with the permission of land owners, I recognize that my practice takes place on territory stolen from Minnesota’s Indigenous peoples.
 I respectfully acknowledge the Dakota and Anishinaabe peoples as the rightful owners and original stewards of the land on which I work.